Reclaiming Our Shrinking Attention Span

 Switch on the Do Not Disturb settings on your phone and laptop.
 Turning off notifications and alerts will prevent unwanted messages and distractions to help focus all your attention on work.

 As much as technology can harm your attention span, it can also be used to help you improve it.
-Try using the Pomodoro technique to manage your time, or install a desktop productivity tool like the kōno app to help you stick to your plan for your day.
+Try getting a Pomodoro Timer and using the Pomodoro technique to manage your time, or install a desktop productivity tool like the kōno app to help you stick to your plan for your day.

 Kōno can track when your working sessions begin and end as well as automatically block notifications during deep work sessions.
 Kōno can also block your access to distracting websites that you have a habit of frequently visiting when your attention should be elsewhere.